AnsonX10/MIULevelCreationKit/README.md

 The *Marble It Up!* Level Creation Kit is a system that allows you to create and test new Marble It Up! levels.
 The kit comes in two parts: a Unity Package to help build .level files, and a Map Tester application to load and playtest your generated .level files.
 To get started creating custom *Marble It Up!* Levels you will need a few additional tools:

-* Unity Editor (2017.2.1 or newer)
+* Unity Editor (2019.1 or later)
-* Pro Builder Unity Asset (free) or other 3D Modeling software
+* Unity ProBuilder tool or other 3D modeling software

 Unity is needed to import the *MIU_LevelCreationKit.unitypackage* and export Unity Scenes as .level files.
-[ProBuilder](https://assetstore.unity.com/packages/tools/modeling/probuilder-111418) or another 3D Modelling program is needed to create the actual map geometry and generate UV maps.
+To create original level geometry and UV maps for its textures, you will need some kind of 3D modeling software.
+One convenient option is ProBuilder.
+It's free and fully integrated into the Unity editor.

+**As of version 1.21 of this kit, ProBuilder is required for the level exporter to function, regardless of whether you use it to create your level.**

+You'll want to create a new Unity project to set up the MIU Level Creation Kit.
+This can be done from Unity Hub or from Unity's *File* menu.
+Just use the "3D" template.

-In Unity 2018.1 and later, the latest version of ProBuilder can be installed from inside the editor.
+The latest version of ProBuilder can be installed from inside the editor.
+(The asset store version, ProBuilder 2, is very old and has been replaced with the integrated version.)
 From the Unity menu bar, select *Window > Package Manager* and then find ProBuilder in the list and click Install.

-For Unity 2017.3 or older, you will have to use the older asset store version.
+While you're here, you may also want to install ProGrids to configure grid snapping resolution, which is very useful for building geometry and placing items.

 Once you have Unity and your model creation system of choice, you’re ready to start building!